botisimo/botisimo-documentation/docs/variables/cache.rst

 $(cache)
 ========

 Resolve a value from the cache.
-Values can be save to the cache using the `cache directive </directives/cache>`_.
+Values can be save to the cache using the :doc:`cache directive </directives/cache>`.

 Usage
     $(cache ``<key>``)